PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 four-line Pad compatibility wrapper remains independently owned by `passes/pad_layout.py` because its topology and constant contracts differ.

+The strict two-stage SiNet Shuffle residual island is owned by `passes/sinet_shuffle_residual_layout.py`.
+Its one candidate spans five layout adapters and the complete graph
+`ADD -> MUL -> ADD -> PRELU -> {post Transpose, channel Concat} -> MUL -> ADD
+-> PRELU -> post Transpose`.
+The owner matches from the terminal post- Transpose, proves all thirteen operators with one `ModelIRGraphIndex`, and rewrites the two residual inputs, the independent Concat input, both affine/ PReLU stages, and the Concat axis as one transaction.
+The three input adapters and both post adapters are removed only after the complete plan is re-resolved.

+Every intermediate must have one unique producer, exact consumer multiplicity, valid dependency order, and no public boundary role.
+The first PReLU output must have exactly the intended Concat and inverse-Transpose uses;
+the second PReLU output must feed only its inverse Transpose.
+Arbitrary later fan-out and repeated input slots from the two canonical post outputs remain unchanged.
+Both residual inputs must have identical concrete and dynamic contracts.
+The independent branch, residual branch, and channel-axis Concat must agree in batch and spatial dimensions, including conservative propagation of unknown signature axes.
+All data tensors are rank-four, unquantized, FLOAT16/FLOAT32/FLOAT64 tensors of one dtype; permutation tensors are typed, private, exact constants; binary/Concat/PReLU fused activations must be NONE.

+Six scalar or NCHW/NHWC channel constants cover both MUL, ADD, and PReLU stages.
+Constant roles are grouped by tensor identity before mutation.
+A constant reused by several roles is updated once, even across both stages;
+unrelated consumers receive one deterministic `_nhwc` clone.
+Produced, public, variable, quantized, non-finite, wrongly typed or shaped constants reject the whole candidate.
+Clone names, all mutation indices, output tensors, and removable operators are preflighted before the first write.

+The existing post-Transpose tensors remain the authoritative public-facing contracts.
+The first stage's ADD/MUL/ADD intermediates adopt the first post tensor's exact shape, signature, and layouts; the Concat and second stage's MUL/ADD intermediates adopt the second post tensor's contract.
+The PReLU operators produce those canonical names directly, so neither canonical tensor is permuted or overwritten.
+A graph-ordered candidate snapshot, configurable 32-rewrite ceiling, success-only pruning, and Session `LayoutState` sync replace the legacy unbounded full-map loop.
+The former 482-line lowerer helper is a 17-line dispatcher and its production call supplies LayoutState.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter